cn23070/cn23070.github.io/_posts/2024-07-30-M5-Secure Systems Architecture September 2024.md

 ![README File](/Modules/5/img/xx.png)

-We then reflected on the module including
+We then reflected on the learnings taken from the module, including looking at my final report (unit 6) vs. the proposal/design document (unit 3.

 - **Figure 13**: Reflective Piece (University of Essex Online, 2024)